 Senator Ron Latz (DFL-St. Louis Park), the ranking DFL Lead on the Judiciary and Public Safety Committee and a conferee on the conference committee for the Judiciary and Public Safety Budget releases the following statement:

-Senator Ron Latz, DFL-St. Louis Park, the DFL Lead on the Senate Judiciary and Public Safety Committee, was appointed to serve on the Judiciary and Public Safety Conference Committee.
+Senator Ron Latz (DFL-St. Louis Park), the DFL lead on the Judiciary and Public Safety Committee, was appointed to serve on the Judiciary and Public Safety Conference Committee.